 This is a collection of stories about an ancestor, John Cleburne, who came to Virginia in 1672.
 I thought it would be interesting to see what life might have been like for him and his family.
 Interesting times.

 A young furniture apprentice in England follows his master to Virginia where he becomes indentured for years of grinding work in the new tobacco fields near the Chesapeake Bay.
 One hundred years before the American Revolution, Indian wars and a colonial rebellion thrust him into manhood.
-The former servant marries and raises a family, and lives a life of many struggles, joy, and paralyzing heartaches to become a great tobacco farmer in the Virginia wilderness.
-The heroes and villains in John’s life are not always other people.

-Excerpt from Chapter Five: Rebellion
+Excerpt from the story Rebellion

-Copyright 2017-2020 by Mark Edward Jones, Edmond, Oklahoma 73034.
+Copyright 2017-2021 by Mark Edward Jones, Edmond, Oklahoma 73034.

 All rights reserved.